RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

 - **Initializations**

   - List of bundles that must be initialized before this one.
+  - Currently, there are three types of initializations that a bundle may specify: **manager**, **provider**, and **custom**.
+Managers across all bundles are initialized first; then provider initialization across all bundles; and, lastly, custom initializations.
   - Child elements:

     - **InitAfter** (one or more)